valnub/Framework7-Typescript-Template/README.md

 ## Important!
 Read this first
 This is a template for Framework7 apps built on TypeScript, SASS, Grunt and AngularJS.
 From my experience so far I discovered that TypeScript is really complicated and not much fun to use with F7 and Angular.
 Also, some people seem to struggle with the grunt compile process.
 So, I created a new, easier template without any fancy stuff, just plain HTML, CSS and JavaScript which I can recommend to get started for beginners: https://github.com/valnub/Framework7-Pure-Angular-Template

+Also, please keep in mind that this template is horribly outdated as it was originally designed for Framework7 V1 and Angular version 1.x!

 ## Compatibility
 - Framework7 v1
 - Angular 1.x